Influenza: Seasonal Flu 2017-2018

 Proper technique for obtaining a nasopharyngeal specimen, with swab inserted to a depth equal to the distance from nostrils to outer opening of the ear.
 (Source: CDC, n.d.)

 Comfort and Care

 People young and old who are infected with the virulent viruses of influenza can be very ill.
 Such seriously ill people need rest, comfort, sleep, and extra fluids.
 They may benefit from analgesics and antipyretic medications such as ibuprofen (Advil) and acetaminophen (Tylenol).
 In spite of the misery for the first few days, most children and adults gradually recover in one to two weeks without complications or antiviral medications.

-Children and adolescents under 18 years of age who are experiencing influenza symptoms should not be given any medication containing salicylates, such as acetylsalicylic acid (aspirin), because it has been linked with the risk of Reye’s syndrome, a rare, but potentially fatal disease (Mayo Clinic, 2015).
+Children and adolescents under 18 years of age who are experiencing influenza symptoms should not be given any medication containing salicylates, such as acetylsalicylic acid (aspirin), because it has been linked with the risk of Reye’s syndrome, a rare, but potentially fatal disease.

-Antiviral medications can be used to treat or to prevent influenza.
+Antiviral medications can be used to treat or to prevent influenza following exposure in specific populations.
 They can shorten the duration of fever and illness, reduce the risk of complications from influenza, and shorten the duration of hospitalization.
 Antiviral medications are approximately 70% to 90% effective in preventing influenza.
-The CDC does not recommend widespread or routine use of antiviral medications for chemoprophylaxis so as to limit the possibilities that antiviral-resistant viruses could emerge (2016g).
+However, the CDC does not recommend widespread or routine use of antiviral medications for chemoprophylaxis so as to limit the possibilities that antiviral-resistant viruses could emerge (CDC, 2017e).

 PERSONS RECOMMENDED FOR MEDICATION TREATMENT

-The CDC (2016h) recommends these drugs be given as early as possible to any patient who has confirmed or suspected influenza and:
+The CDC (2017e) recommends these drugs be given as early as possible to any patient who has confirmed or suspected influenza and: